The Purchase Contract – The Critical First Step

 • Establish the terms of any financing, including the amount of any down payment, interest rate, dates for installment payments, length of payment period, prepayments, contingencies for unforeseen defaults.

-• Identify and list in writing both foreseeable and/or unanticipated events that could interfere with your performance and closing of the contract, such as weather conditions, labor slowdowns, stoppages, increases in material costs (i.e., oil, gasoline), lack of bank financing, death.
-Yes, you read that correctly.
+• Identify and list in writing both foreseeable and/or unanticipated events (COVID comes to mind) that could interfere with your performance and closing of the contract, such as labor shortages, increases in material and other costs (i.e., raw materials, transportation), lack of bank financing, death.
+Yes, you read death correctly.

 • Recite what the economic and/or legal consequences will be to either party should there be a breach of the contract.

 When all these issues have been identified, they should be discussed with your attorney to decide if they are important enough to include in your contract.
-This will protect you from entering into an unfavorable contract because often a businessman or businesswoman gets himself/herself into a contract and then is unable to get out of it but expects their attorney to do it for them.
+This will protect you from entering into an unfavorable contract.
+Often a businessman or businesswoman gets himself/herself into a contract and then is unable to get out of it but expects their attorney to do it for them.

-Once a valid contract is created and signed by both sides, there is not much an attorney can do to protect you, unless he/she had the opportunity to anticipate and prepare for potential issues in the draft document.
+However, once a valid written contract is signed by both sides, there is not much an attorney can do to protect you, unless he/she had the opportunity to anticipate the issue, discuss it with you and include the issue(s) in the draft document.

 BASIC CONTRACT POINTS TO INCLUDE IN EVERY CONTRACT